Private Gynecology Surgery: Montréal, QC

 Can I pay privately for gynecology surgery in Québec?

-It depends on the procedure and setting.
-For purely elective, non-essential surgeries (such as cosmetic and ophthalmology), Québec residents can pay out of pocket for surgery within Québec.
+It depends on the procedure and surgeon's status.
+For purely elective, non-essential surgeries Québec residents can pay out of pocket for surgery within Québec.

 But for essential gynecologic surgeries (e.g. hysterectomy, endometriosis excision, fibroid removal, prolapse repair, etc.), the answer is generally no. That is why many Québecois who seek private gynecologic surgery go out-of-province.